alel2003/Spaceship-Titanic/README.md

-🚀 Spaceship Titanic - Kaggle Competition Solution
+# 🚢 Spaceship Titanic - Kaggle Competition Solution

 Welcome to my repository for the Spaceship Titanic Kaggle competition!
 This project provides a solution to the binary classification problem: predicting whether a passenger aboard the Spaceship Titanic was transported to another dimension (Transported = 1) or not (Transported = 0).

-📋 Project Description
+## 📋 Project Description
-Goal

-The goal is to build an accurate machine learning model to predict passenger transportation outcomes.
+### The goal is to build an accurate machine learning model to predict passenger transportation outcomes.
-The model processes the provided data, handles missing values, encodes categorical features, and scales numerical features to achieve high performance metrics.
+### The model processes the provided data, handles missing values, encodes categorical features, and scales numerical features to achieve high performance metrics.

-🛠️ Methodology
+## 🛠️ Methodology
-Data Preprocessing

-The preprocessing is handled by the preprocess_data():
+### The preprocessing is handled by the preprocess_data():

 1. Handling Missing Values:
     For numerical features, missing values are filled with the median.